Pixelated-Grunt/XDF-Mission-Template/README.md

 * [XDF on YouTube](https://www.youtube.com/@Xtremedefenceforce)
 * [XDF Discord server](https://discord.gg/phKkcJm)

 License stated here applies to all files created by me **only**.
-Assets created from the Eden editor or any 3rd party scripts used (all respective owners are created in the wiki) are not bounded by this license.
+Assets created from the Eden editor or any 3rd party scripts used are not bounded by this license.
+All respective owners are credited in the [wiki](https://github.com/Pixelated-Grunt/XDF-Mission-Template/wiki).